Visyond/website-hugo/site/content/casestudy/how-preparing-financial-statements-with-no-training-in-finance-became-a-1-hour-job.md

   – causing further inquiries.
 This all makes closing your books ceaseless nightmare.
 ---
+> The process took 1 stressful week and I did not feel comfortable to update the data, fearing to break something.
+Now it is a 1-hour job and a few clicks to update data.

 ## Before Visyond

 Armando has been looking for a solution for a long time but could not find a suitable tool.